Detroit Metropolitan Airport: Edward H. McNamara Terminal

-Evans Terminal (formerly North Terminal)
+Warren Cleage Evans Terminal

-The Warren Cleage Evans Terminal, formerly known as the North Terminal, was designed by Gensler and built by Walbridge/Barton Malow Joint Venture, opened September 17, 2008, as the replacement for the aged Berry and Smith terminals, which housed all non-SkyTeam airlines.
-It used to be known as the North Terminal until it was renamed in 2022.
+The Evans Terminal, formerly known as the North Terminal, was designed by Gensler and built by Walbridge/Barton Malow Joint Venture, opened September 17, 2008, as the replacement for the aged Berry and Smith terminals, which housed all non-SkyTeam airlines.
+It used to be known as the North Terminal until it was renamed on April 4, 2022.
 Initially, Wayne County Airport Authority sought bids for the naming rights of the North Terminal.
 After two years with no successful offers, however, the effort ceased and the North Terminal name remained.

 The terminal currently houses all non-SkyTeam airlines serving the airport and is considered D Concourse.
-(Concourses A, B, and C are housed in the McNamara Terminal) The concourse has 29 gates, two of which opened in the middle of 2009 to accommodate international wide-body aircraft.
+(Concourses A, B, and C are housed in the McNamara Terminal) The concourse has 29 gates, two of which opened in the middle of 2009 to accommodate international wide-body aircraft, and three of which were added to the north end of the concourse in 2022.
 The two gates were unusable at the building's opening because they were extremely close to Smith Terminal's C concourse, which was demolished after operations moved to the new facility.
 The terminal features four long segments of moving walkways on the departures level and another moving walkway on the lower level, for international arriving passengers to access the Federal Inspection Services area.

-Airlines that utilize the North Terminal include Air Canada, Alaska, American, American Eagle, Frontier, JetBlue, Lufthansa, Royal Jordanian, Southwest, Spirit, United, United Express, and all non-SkyTeam and non-Delta partner charters.
+Airlines that utilize the Evans Terminal include Air Canada, Alaska Airlines, American Airlines, American Eagle, Avelo Airlines, Frontier Airlines, Icelandair, JetBlue, Lufthansa, Royal Jordanian, Southwest Airlines, Spirit Airlines, Sun Country Airlines, Turkish Airlines, United Airlines, United Express, and all non-SkyTeam and non-Delta partner charters.

-The North Terminal houses two six-lane security checkpoints.
+The Evans Terminal houses two six-lane security checkpoints.
 The terminal also has U.S. Customs & Border Protection inspection facilities located on the lower level for arriving international flights.

 This terminal includes a brand new service pet relief area to accommodate passengers traveling with pets.

-The North Terminal has five common-use domestic baggage carousels on the lower level.
+The Evans Terminal has five common-use domestic baggage carousels on the lower level.
 Two additional carousels are located inside the Federal Inspection Services area for international flights, and a central Oversize Baggage Claim is adjacent to both the international and domestic carousel areas.

-On January 29, 2010, the North Terminal was named winner of the "Build Michigan" award project.
+On January 29, 2010, the Evans Terminal was named winner of the "Build Michigan" award project.

-The North Terminal is home to a Lufthansa Business and Senator Lounge located between Gates D7 and D8.
+The Evans Terminal is home to a Lufthansa Business and Senator Lounge located between Gates D7 and D8.
 This lounge is accessible to passengers flying in Lufthansa premium cabins as well as select Lufthansa and Star Alliance elite members.
 This lounge also grants access to Priority Pass members outside of peak hours.